kecskusz-8/nocc/docs/INSTALL.md

 That's it.
 No account, no signup, no config screen to get through.

+Once the extension is loaded, open the popup by clicking the NOCC icon — it will auto-discover any hooks in `extension/hooks/` and show which ones are active.
+To add a hook for your chat platform, see [`HOOKS.md`](HOOKS.md).

 ## 2. Connecting to the relay server

 By default, the extension is already pointed at a default community relay, so this step is done for you.
 Any two people running NOCC with default settings can talk to each other encrypted immediately.